write2abhi/opa-microservices-k8s/documentation/DemoAuthentication.md

 Now we will add the custom attributes to users already created by create-app-id.sh script.

-- Go to Resource List > Services and you will see one service instance is created. click on app-id-<instance-name>.
+- Go to Resource List > Services and you will see one service instance is created. click on app-id instance name.
 - Go to User Profiles and you will see two user already created.
 Now click on admin user id listed under **Identifier** field and edit the Custom Attributes field.
 You can add any arbitary JSON objects here.
 Add below attribute and Save.
 ```
 {